 The lead in time that we will require to prepare our drought permit or drought order applications will depend on how much information we have readily available at the time.
 We estimate that we will require at least seven days lead in time for us to finalise our application following the pre-application stage.
 We would confirm wording for press notices, formal notices and statements at the same time as preparing our formal application.
 If we are considering applying for either a drought permit or drought order, we will have already been collating the supporting information required.
 This means that some of this lead in time could occur whilst the drought indicators are still in trigger level 1(b).
-We would be engaging with the EA during this zone to ensure a timely pre-application is submitted and that there are 'no surprises', however we cannot define the numbers of days before needing the permit/order that a pre-application would be submitted as each drought situation is different.
+We would be engaging with the EA during this zone to ensure a timely pre-application is submitted, however we cannot define the numbers of days before needing the permit/order that a pre-application would be submitted as each drought situation is different.
 In section 6 we explain that we are routinely gathering the supporting environmental information that we need as part of a drought permit/ order application.
 Therefore, we are confident that we could quickly make an application if necessary.
 In the application phase we would also provide detail of the benefits of the permit and the risks to water supply if it is not granted, exceptional shortage of rainfall justification (see section 3.3.3.), and updated environmental assessments as necessary.
+Table 14 below summarises our drought permit application preparation, the majority of which are already complete to allow a timely application.